mattlong/hermes/README.md

 ## Can I Contribute?

 Yes, please do.
 Pull requests are great.
-I'll totally add a CONTRIBUTORS.txt when Hermes gets its first contributor...
+I'll totally add a CONTRIBUTORS.txt when Hermes gets its first contributor.